aanciaes/secure-redis-proxy/README.md

 1. Make sure to have a Redis Server running.
 To deploy a local Redis Server check out the [Deploy a Local Redis Server](#deploy-a-local-redis-server) bellow.
 2. Navigate to `src/main/resources/application.conf` and change the configuration at will.
 3. From project root run: `./gradlew clean build`
-4. From project root run: `./gradlew run`
+4. From project root run: `./gradlew bootRun` to run API mode or `./gradlew runCommandLine` to run command line mode.

 ## Run with Docker